twse/random-stuff/README.md

 1. Clone the **mozilla/community-data** repository via `git clone`.
 2. Copy names of contributors from Mozilla-related websites such as translation projects.
 3. Save the file as .csv (csv stands for comma separated value).
-4. Add the contents to names.csv: `echo file.csv >> ../names.csv` (replace **file.csv** with whatever name you want, e.g. czilla.csv has the names of all contributors for CZilla - old name of Mozilla's community for Czech)
+4. Add the contents to names.csv: `echo file.csv >> ../names.csv` with the first filename replaced with whatever name you want, e.g. czilla.csv has the names of all contributors for CZilla - old name of Mozilla's community for Czech.
-5. Commit the new file with the added names: `git commit ../names.csv -m 'message'` (replace **message** with whatever message you want).
+5. Commit the new file with the added names: `git commit ../names.csv -m 'message'` with the message replaced with whatever message you want.
-6. Push the master branch via `git push`.
-(Make sure that your GitHub account has both commit and write access for the **mozilla/community-data** repository.)
+6. Push your changes with `git push` once you have granted commit and write access for the **mozilla/community-data** repository.
 7. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entries will appear or be removed live straight away with the last updated date being changed.

-## Bulk adding names to Mozilla credits list using GitHub's web user interface (logged in as @gurumukhi which is managing the list)
+## Bulk adding names to Mozilla credits list using GitHub's web user interface
+Only @gurumukhi may manage the list.
 1. Go over to the credits directory, click the names.csv file then click the pencil at the top-right corner to edit names.csv.
 2. Copy names of contributors from Mozilla-related websites such as translation projects.
 3. Enter whatever commit message you want but do not use the default commit message: Update **filename**.